-Tongariro became the 1st national park in New Zealand in 1887.
-It is also a Unesco World Heritage Centre.
-The standout features are the 3 volcanoes, Mt Tongariro, Mt Ruapehu and Mt Ngauruhoe.
+Tongariro became the first national park in New Zealand in 1887.
+It is also a UNESCO World Heritage Centre.
+The standout features are the three volcanoes, Mt Tongariro, Mt Ruapehu and Mt Ngauruhoe.
 Find out more about what backpackers can do in this region in our Tongariro – Guide for Backpackers.

 2. Egmont National Park

-Egmont National Park has features such as the Goblin Forest, swamps, and Wilkies Pools that surround Mt Taranki/Egmont.
+Egmont National Park is famous for its dense fairytale-like forests that surround the perfectly coned Mt Taranaki.
+The park has features such as the Goblin Forest, swamps and Wilkies Pools.
 Find out more about the region here: Egmont National Park– Guide for Backpackers.

 3. Whanganui National Park

 Whanganui is famous for the Bridge to Nowhere, remote native bushlands, the Whanganui River, and its population of brown kiwi and blue duck/whio.
 There’s more to discover in this national park, so see our Whanganui National Park – Guide for Backpackers.

 To emerge from a forest onto a secluded white sandy beach is a sight you can enjoy over and over again in the Abel Tasman National Park.
 The New Zealand national park can be experienced by the Abel Tasman Coastal Track, a New Zealand Great Walk, by kayak, water taxi and more!
 Check it out in Abel Tasman National Park – Guide for Backpackers.

 5. Kahurangi National Park

 The second-largest national park is where many take the longest New Zealand Great Walk, the Heaphy Track.
 Kahurangi means “treasured possession” in Maori, which aptly describes the wildlife in this national park.
 Caves, arches and other unusual rock formations can be found in this national park.
 Find out more in Kahurangi National Park – Guide for Backpackers.